Chelone obliqua L.

 Family - Plantaginaceae

-Stems - To 1.5 m, ascending to erect, sometimes sprawling with age, mostly unbranched, glabrous.
+Stems - Ascending to erect, to 1.5 m, sometimes sprawling with age, mostly unbranched, glabrous.

 Stem and node.

-Leaves - Opposite, simple, petiolate, lanceolate to elliptic, tips sharply pointed, margins sharply toothed with ascending teeth, glabrous.
+Leaves - Opposite, simple, petiolate, 4-20 cm long, 12-60 cm wide, lanceolate to elliptic, tips sharply pointed, margins sharply toothed with ascending teeth, glabrous.

 Inflorescences - Dense terminal spikes to 9 cm long, usually subtended by a pair of bracts similar to the stem leaves.
-Flowers subtended by 2 or 3 sepaloid bractlets immediately beneath calyx, these ovate, pointed at tip, to 1 cm long.
+Flowers subtended by 2 or 3 sepaloid bractlets immediately beneath calyx, these ovate, pointed at tip, 4-10 mm long.